-HUD doesn’t blink an eye at all if you get your submission in before 04/11.
-It isn’t even marked late in the system until the late notice email is sent out on the 11th.
+HUD doesn't blink an eye at all if you get your submission in before the late notice is sent.
+It isn't marked late in HUD's system until the late notice email is sent out on the 11th after the deadline.
+The late notice states you have 30 days to submit your financial statements.
+After that you risk getting sent to DEC.

 Multifamily Projects have a 10 day grace period followed by the 30 day letter as outlined in "Submission and Review Requirements & REMS Critical Data Fields for Annual Financial Statements":